libsdl-org/SDL/docs/README-cmake.md

 ### Shared or static

-By default, only a shared SDL library is built and installed.
+By default, only a dynamic (=shared) SDL library is built and installed.
 The options `-DSDL_SHARED=` and `-DSDL_STATIC=` accept boolean values to change this.

+Exceptions exist:
+- some platforms don't support dynamic libraries, so only `-DSDL_STATIC=ON` makes sense.
+- a static Apple framework is not supported

 ### Pass custom compile options to the compiler